AI Research on Healthcare Data Privacy for UC San Diego Federal Government Relations

 Design Approach

 The design phase aimed to translate dense policy findings into an accessible visual artifact that could educate both policymakers and the public.
-Using Figma for layout design and Google Workspace for content synthesis, I designed a poster that guided viewers through four key sections:

 1. The expanding role of AI in healthcare